 It’s important to note that final results achieved were dependent upon consistent, ongoing exercise.
 The scientific tests reported that any protective benefits achieved were discontinued when the amount and intensity of physical activity was reduced or was implemented just for a short period of time.
 The required criteria for sustainable results seem to be the same as those needed to help those who’ve suffered a traumatic brain injury or stroke: intensity, specificity, difficulty and complexity.

 Additional scientific studies are underway to hone in even more on the advantages of exercise in people who have Parkinson’s disease, as well as the precise reasoning behind it.
 For the time being, in the event your family member has been diagnosed with Parkinson’s disease, it is certainly useful to talk with his or her primary care physician for a recommended exercise routine.

-For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and inspiration to engage in a regular exercise routine at home, call Effraim Home Care, the leader among home care agencies in Philadelphia, PA, at (215) 826-7422.
-Our professional in-home care services are available to boost quality of life for anyone with Parkinson’s disease, or any other condition of aging throughout Philadelphia and the surrounding area.
+For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and inspiration to engage in a regular exercise routine at home, call Effraim Home Care at (215) 826-7422.
+Our professional in-home care services are available to boost quality of life for anyone with Parkinson’s disease with professional senior care in Berks County and the surrounding area.
 Email us for more information.